-Step 6: Care after treatment Step 6: Checklist The person and their whānau access appropriate follow up and surveillance and are supported to achieve their optimal health after cancer treatment.
-Provide a summary of the treatment and follow-up care plan to the person, their whānau and their GP outlining: • diagnosis, including tests performed and results • treatment received (types and date) • current toxicities (severity, management and expected outcomes) • interventions and treatment plans from other health providers/professionals • potential long-term and latent effects of treatment and care of these • supportive care services provided • a follow-up schedule, including tests required and timing <input type="checkbox"/> Provide a survivorship plan that includes a summary of the treatment and follow-up care plan to the person, whānau and their GP. <input type="checkbox"/> Assess supportive care needs and refer to allied health services as required. <input type="checkbox"/> Give the person and their whānau information on Cancer Society and/or relevant cultural services and support groups available.
-Communication The lead clinician (or delegated representative) is responsible for: <input type="checkbox"/> explaining the treatment summary and follow up and surveillance care plan to the person and their whānau <input type="checkbox"/> informing the person and their whānau about secondary prevention and healthy living
+Step 6: Care after treatment Step 6: Checklist The person and their whānau access appropriate follow-up and surveillance and are supported to achieve their optimal health after cancer treatment.
+Provide a summary of the treatment and follow-up plan to the person and their whānau and clinicians involved in follow up care.
+The summary includes: diagnosis, including tests performed and results treatment received (types and date) current toxicities (severity, management and expected outcomes) interventions and treatment plans from other health providers/professionals potential long-term and latent effects of treatment and care of these supportive care services provided a follow-up schedule, including tests required and timing contact information for key health care providers/ professionals who can offer support for lifestyle modification a process for rapid re-entry to medical services for suspected recurrence ongoing assessments of the effects of treatment such as: fatigue nutrition sexual function bladder function peripheral neuropathy. <input type="checkbox"/> Provide a survivorship plan that includes a summary of the treatment and the follow-up care plan to the person and their whānau and GP. <input type="checkbox"/> Consider early referral to palliative care, especially for symptomatic people. <input type="checkbox"/> Assess supportive care needs and refer to allied health services as required. <input type="checkbox"/> For people with ovarian cancer, assessment for referral to the following rehabilitation or recovery services should be undertaken such as: nurse specialist, physiotherapist, urologist for incontinence or stoma nurse for stoma issues counsellor ideally specialising in cancer matters and/or psychosexual function physiotherapy assessment for lymphoedema. <input type="checkbox"/> Give the person and their whānau information on Cancer Society and/or relevant cultural services and available support groups.
+Communication The lead clinician and team are responsible for: <input type="checkbox"/> explaining the treatment summary plus the follow-up and surveillance care plan to the person and their whānau. <input type="checkbox"/> informing the person and their whānau about healthy living <input type="checkbox"/> informing the person's GP of the follow-up care plan providing guidance for rapid re-entry to specialist services.